 "Love, I'm a vampire.
 You're a slayer."

 She was still crying but it was a quieter, less desperate sound.
 She pulled away from him.
 "No. Not good enough.
 I don't have a choice.
-And it's the one way I can pay Buffy back, don't you see.
+And it's the one way I can pay Buffy back, don't you get it?
 But I do have a choice on who helps me.
 And I say it's not going to be some old watcher guy.
 It's just not."

 "Will have his hands full with Faith."